Evanston railway station

 Evanston railway station is located on the Gawler line.
 Situated in the northern Adelaide suburb of Evanston, it is 38.3 km from Adelaide station.

 History

-In 2008 the South Australian Government began a decade-long multi billion dollar investment in Adelaide's public transport system designed to transform it into a state-of-the-art system providing faster, greener, more frequent, safer and more efficient services for train, tram and bus commuters.
+In 2008, the South Australian Government began a decade-long multibillion-dollar investment in Adelaide's public transport system designed to transform it into a state-of-the-art system providing faster, greener, more frequent, safer and more efficient services for train, tram and bus commuters.
 In March 2012, an upgrade of the station was completed.

 Platforms and Services

 Evanston has an island platform and is serviced by Adelaide Metro.
 Trains are scheduled every 30 minutes, seven days a week.